Ewald Lienen: Greece and Germany (2006–2011)

 Lienen again looked abroad for his next position, and headed for a new challenge in the Greek Super League with Panionios for the 2006–07 season.
-His first match as manager was a 0–0 draw against Irakis Thessaloniki.
+His first match as manager was a 0–0 draw against Iraklis.
 His first season in Athens was a success, as the club finished fifth, enough to qualify for the UEFA Cup.
 They knocked out Sochaux-Montbéliard 2–1 on aggregate. to qualify for the group stage.
 The following season was equally successful for the club, again finishing in fifth position, only to lose their UEFA Cup berth on the following playoff.

 He was released from the Greek club by mutual consent on 11 November 2008.
 This followed the club's decision to sack his assistant, Abder Ramdane because of an incident with striker Lambros Choutos.
 Panionios cited various disagreements from the start of the season, as well as the tension developing between players and staff, as the reasons for this decision.
 His final match was a 2–0 loss against PAOK.